shelbyspees/speesblog/_posts/2015-03-16-enjoy-the-struggle.md

 In chapter 3, ["The Long Road,"](http://chimera.labs.oreilly.com/books/1234000001813/ch03.html#the_long_road) there's a great quote about embracing the journey to build that knowledge:

 ><i class="fa fa-quote-left"></i> For every step you take toward mastery, your destination moves two steps further away.
 Embrace mastery as a lifelong endeavor.
-Learn to love the journey.
+Learn to love the journey. <i class="fa fa-quote-right"></i>
 >
 >--- <cite>George Leonard, <a href="http://www.amazon.com/Mastery-Keys-Success-Long-Term-Fulfillment/dp/0452267560"><i class="fa fa-book"></i> Mastery</a></cite>